 Payee Number Conversion Project Overview

-During the weekend of March 1–2, 2014, the Comptroller’s office is converting the payee numbers in TINS that begin with 2 to randomly assigned numbers that begin with 7.
-TINS will be modified to remove 2 TINs based on a Social Security number (SSN) or the Individual Taxpayer Identification Number (ITIN) as the key identifier.
+During the weekend of March 1–2, 2014, the Comptroller’s office converted the payee numbers in the Texas Identification Number System (TINS) that began with 2 to randomly assigned numbers that begin with 7.
+TINS was modified to remove 2 TINs based on a Social Security number (SSN) or the Individual Taxpayer Identification Number (ITIN) as the key identifier.

-- Current Payee Number = 2 + Nine-digit SSN/ITIN + Check digit + Mail code
+- Original Payee Number = 2 + Nine-digit SSN/ITIN + Check digit + Mail code

-- New Payee Number = 7 + Nine-digit system-generated number + Check digit (calculated the same as now) + Mail code (mail codes are not changing)
+- Converted Payee Number = 7 + Nine-digit system-generated number + Check digit + Mail code (mail codes did not change)

 - TINs that start with a 1 followed by an Employer Identification Number (EIN) + check digit + mail code